raneamit/teleport/examples/go-client/README.md

 * Add nodes and users (`tctl users` and `tctl nodes`)
 * Manipulate cluster state (`tctl` resources)

+This little program demonstrates how to use the API to...

+1. Authenticate against the Auth API using two certificates.
+2. Make API calls to issue CRUD requests for cluster join tokens, roles, and labels.
+3. Receive, allow, and deny access requests.

 ### API Authentication

 Auth API clients must perform two-way authentication using x509 certificates: